-Additionally, the University entered into a Note Purchase Agreement with a major insurance company for \$25,000,000, with principal due April 10, 2045.
+Additionally, the University entered into a Note Purchase Agreement with a major insurance company for \$25,000,000 related to a Taxable Note, with principal due April 10, 2045.
 Under the Note Purchase Agreement, the University agreed to certain reporting requirements.